kavedaa/sbt-javafx/doc/advanced.md

 ### Manually edit *build.xml* when packaging

-The packaging task creates a *build.xml* file in the target directory that is subsequently run by the JavaFX Ant packaging tool.

-It is possible to break up this process so that you create the build file and run it as seperate steps.
-This allows for manually editing the build file before it is run, which could be useful if you want to experiment with JavaFX packaging settings that is currently not supported by the plugin.
+For experimenting with JavaFX packaging options that are not (yet) supported by the plugin, you might want to manually edit the intermediate *build.xml* file.

+To do this you'll have to prepare the build file and run it as seperate steps.

 To prepare the build file: execute the `javafx-prepare-build` task.

+(Now you can edit it.)

 To run the build file: execute the `javafx-run-build` task.